-- “Resilience is a matter of reducing the volume and severity of damage and loss as well as staying in business or on mission.
-In such a reduction is the possibility not only of survival and recovery, but even of continuing to operate without interruption.”
+- “Resilience is a matter of reducing the volume and severity of damage and loss as well as staying in business or on a mission.
+In such a reduction is the possibility not only of survival and recovery but even of continuing to operate without interruption.”

 - “Security is about security.
 Resilience is about business.
 A resilient business provides degrees of access that promote productive access to data crucial to promotion, presentation, and transaction while jealously guarding access to prized intellectual property and sensitive financial data.”

 - “Because it is both a key to the survival of the enterprise as well as a feature of its value proposition, digital resilience must become an integral aspect of the culture of the organization.”

 - “Top leadership, including board members, should receive the same instruction in basic safe computing practices that all employees receive.”